The Securities Litigation Review: SEC Enforcement: A Practical Guide for Private Equity Fund Mangers

 iii Focus on both actual and potential conflicts

 The SEC is concerned with both actual and potential conflicts.
-As seen in the Centre Partners settlement, the SEC has pursued enforcement in situations where there is no actual conflict but the mere potential for a conflict exists.
+As seen in the Centre Partners settlement, the SEC pursues enforcement in situations where there is no actual conflict but the mere potential for a conflict exists.
 Therefore, an adviser must proactively evaluate its practices, procedures and relationships to determine whether they could possibly tempt the adviser to act in its own best interest over that of its investors.
 As EXAMS director Peter Driscoll recently cautioned, firms should monitor their conflict risks with robust, meaningful, and supported compliance programmes, rather than take a 'check-the-box' approach to compliance.43

 iv Disclosures in pre-commitment documents